telstra/open-kilda/docs/design/multi-table-pipelines/cookies.md

 * TYPE_FIELD one of {SERVICE_OR_FLOW_SEGMENT(0x000), SERVER_42_FLOW_RTT_INGRESS(0x00C)}
 * FLOW_REVERSE_DIRECTION_FLAG or FLOW_FORWARD_DIRECTION_FLAG must be set, but not both of them

-## Kilda-flow's shared segment cookies (org.openkilda.model.cookie.FlowSharedSegmentCookie)
+## OpenKilda flow's shared segment cookies (org.openkilda.model.cookie.FlowSharedSegmentCookie)
-Refers to the OF flows used by several (at least one) kilda-flows.
+Refers to the OF flows used by several (at least one) OpenKilda flows.

 Fields:
 ```